Nurdles - Why these Small Beads Are The Worlds Second Biggest Ocean Polluter

 Beach cleaning removes the plastic and other marine litter along coastlines everywhere.
 However, these efforts are concentrated on removing larger, unsightly pieces of litter and plastic.
 Smaller pieces of plastic, such as nurdles, are practically impossible to remove and accumulate on the shores.

 But this doesn’t mean we shouldn’t try.
-How often have you found yourself sitting on a beach, just lying there, eyes closed, or people watching?
+How often have you found yourself sitting on a beach, just lying there, eyes closed, or people-watching?
 Next time, perhaps you and your family can agree to each find and collect 30 nurdles.

-Once collected, ensure they are placed in a litter bin or take them back with you and dispose of them properly, and do wash your hands thoroughly after collecting any beach litter.
+Once collected, ensure they are placed in a litter bin or take them back with you and dispose of them properly, and wash your hands thoroughly after collecting any beach litter.

 All the beach litter we collected during our beach holiday